agorevski/OllamaDiscordBot/README.md

 ### Commands not appearing in Discord

-1. Wait a few minutes for Discord to sync commands
+1. Wait up to 1 hour for Discord to sync global commands
-2. Check that `DISCORD_GUILD_ID` in `.env` matches your server ID
-3. Restart the bot and check for error messages
+2. Restart the bot and check for error messages
+3. Ensure the bot has the `applications.commands` scope

 ## Notes

 - The bot stores conversation context in memory - restarting the bot will clear all contexts
 - Long responses are automatically split into multiple messages to respect Discord's character limit
 - Each user's settings (model choice, system prompt, context) are independent
+- Commands are synced globally and work across all servers the bot is invited to

 ## Security

 - **Never share your `.env` file** or commit it to version control
-- The bot only works on the specific server (guild) you configure
 - All responses are private by default using Discord's ephemeral messages
+- User activity logs (if enabled) are stored locally and should be protected appropriately

 ## License